 My general advice for airport travel in Manila is to avoid the trains and use road-based transportation, such as express bus services (if available to/from your base in the city) or taxis.
 Ride-hailing apps – Grab being the dominant market player in the Philippines – are another useful alternative.
 Learn more about these and other options in my separate guide for accessing MNL by road.

-That said, if you’re travelling light and willing to squeeze onto trains with limited seating and no dedicated luggage space, it’s possible to indirectly transfer to/from Manila’s urban rail network using one of several stations north of the airport.
+That said….if you’re travelling extremely light and willing to squeeze onto trains with limited seating and no dedicated luggage space, and if you’re willing to contend with strict baggage rules that may vary by the line and time of day and mood of the security guard, and if you’re willing to accept the possibility of your property being confiscated (or simply being refused entry), and if you’re willing to expose yourself to petty crime, etc. etc. – please just take my advice and don’t use the trains – then I can’t deny that it’s theoretically possible to indirectly transfer to/from Manila’s urban rail network using one of several stations north of the airport.
 You’ll still need to cover the remaining gap by road, though.

 For reference, here’s a simplified map showing central Manila’s key railway lines, not including the PNR network or lines under construction.
 Line 3 (yellow) and Line 1 (green) converge at the southern tip, meeting via Taft Avenue and EDSA Stations.
 The airport complex is located a bit further south of that area, roughly at or just beyond the lower edge of the map.